forquare/hashbang0.com/content/post/2008-11-07-sun-week-eighteen.md

 utmhadm -a newMultiHeadGroup -g 2x1 -p primaryMAC -l primaryMAC,secondaryMAC ^D`

 Thursday was spent corresponding to an engineer who wanted an unspecified host linked up with unspecified storage.
 After making him book the various pieces of kit, I started setting up the infrastructure.
-Basically just using a fiber connection from a host ([x4100][2]) to a storage array ([StorageTek 2540][3]).
+Basically just using a fibre connection from a host ([x4100][2]) to a storage array ([StorageTek 2540][3]).

 On Friday I set up a new KVM unit.
-A 1U tray which looks a bit like a laptop, cables come out of the back and you can hook them up to hosts to see whats coming out the vga port.
+A 1U tray which looks a bit like a laptop, cables come out of the back and you can hook them up to hosts to see whats coming out the VGA port.
 I was also given a Neptune card by Paul to plug into a machine, along with the card came a ticket which involved just plugging the card in at this point...More next week I suppose...

   [1]: http://www.sun.com/software/index.jsp?cat=Desktop&tab=3&subcat=Sun%20Ray%20Clients